 The greatest burden of critical infrastructure protection CIP for many security leaders lies in the scoping and awareness of what assets need to be secure.
 In that capacity, an integrated risk management platform is critical to success and ongoing CIP compliance.
 Static spreadsheets and assessments are outdated the moment they are completed - a continuous, integrated, risk-based approach to NERC CIP compliance and security management enables security leaders to gather assessment data into a single source of truth and report out to both technical and business-side stakeholders much more effectively and efficiently.

-CyberStrong is an industry-leading platform that is helping cybersecurity teams at some of the largest financial institutions and energy and utilities organizations streamline their assessments and risk and compliance management units.
+CyberStrong is an industry-leading platform that is helping cybersecurity teams at some of the largest financial institutions and energy and utility organizations streamline their assessments and risk and compliance management units.
 Learn more about how CyberStrong can help your organization streamline NERC CIP and cybersecurity management and reporting here.